Important: If you use a Google Account through school or work, learn more about your transition timeline.

 - Downloaded as a Takeout archive and saved to your Google Drive.

 - Replaced with a draft in the new Google Sites experience for you to review and publish.

-- Moved to “Deleted Sites” in classic Sites and permanently deleted after 30 days.
+- Moved to “Deleted Sites” in classic Sites.

 Tip: The latest version of your classic site will be automatically converted to a new site, even if you previously converted your classic site.
 During an automatic migration, you will not be able to convert your classic site, delete your classic site, or cancel an in-progress conversion of your classic site.
 Any changes you make to your classic Site’s sharing permissions after September 1 may not be factored into automigration.

 What will happen after automatic migration